Singing the National Anthem in the Trump Era

 It will happen to you sooner or later.
 Your favorite team prepares to take the field.
 The music starts.
 You hear the familiar tune and recall words you sang for years.
 But looking at the flag now, you know your nation has changed.

-For many of us, the instinct to sing the national anthem now competes with piercing new questions: What shared values might cause us to rise and sing?
+For many, the instinct to sing the national anthem now competes with piercing new questions: What shared values might cause us to rise and sing?
 Does my participation now signal political agreement with those I stand next to?
 What values are worthy of my allegiance?
-Can a song about a tattered flag speak to the Constitution I now see being shred?
+Can a song about a tattered flag speak to the Constitution I worry could be shredded?

-In these times, any proud image of the banner Francis Scott Key celebrated over the Baltimore harbor may be difficult to conjure.
+In these times, the proud image of the banner Francis Scott Key celebrated over the Baltimore harbor may be difficult for some to conjure.
 The national anthem is not well suited for a musical escape.
-The red glare of news reports illuminates division, the closing of borders, diminished civil liberties, attacks on free press, and an emerging myth that only an authoritarian can ensure our collective security from foreign foes.
+The red glare of news reports illuminates division, the closing of borders, diminished civil liberties, attacks on free press, and an emerging myth that only an authoritarian can ensure collective security from foreign foes.

-Few will find in the star-spangled words, which we all know by heart, any real and effective critique — through song, chant, or pledge — expressing our connection to each other while exposing the internal threat we now see to the Republic won’t find much in the anthem we currently sing.
+Those of us searching for star-spangled words — expressed through song, chant, or pledge — that celebrate our connection to each other while exposing the internal threat we now see to the Republic won’t find much in the anthem we currently sing.
 We want words reminding us that our land, this one nation, is marked by inclusiveness.
-We want words that acknowledge our founders’ belief that only strong institutions can protect us from tyranny.
-Most of all, we want words that bring any entitled, retaliatory, and abusive White House to its knees.
+We want words that acknowledge our founders’ belief that only strong institutions and accountability can protect us from tyranny.
+We want words will remind any entitled, retaliatory, and abusive government who it is they serve.

 The anthem…..represents a moment of civic participation that communicates who does or not belong in the land of the free and the home of the brave.

-Unfortunately, “The Star Spangled Banner” is, quite straightforward, a song about a flag.
-Its words may serve to unify, but the actual language expresses relatively little about what our nation believes or what we share in common.
+Unfortunately, “The Star Spangled Banner” is, quite simply, a song about a flag that endures.
+Its words may serve to unify, but the actual language in the anthem expresses relatively little about what our nation believes or what we might share in common.

-Many observers recognize that our new president, who has thrived in the past by exploiting the ambiguities of patriotic language, could easily use traditions like the anthem to establish new norms for delegitimizing one’s place in the American family.
-We see hints of this in his inaugural address and subsequent decree establishing a national day for patriot devotion.
-We see it in his immigration policies and assumptions about minority religions.
-Indeed, Trump, aided by his chief strategist Steve Bannon, seeks to draw a line between those who support their skewed vision for our country and those who do not.
-As such, it is not difficult to imagine this White House directing specific criticism toward those who, in good conscience, choose to boycott or otherwise eschew the anthem ritual.
+Many observers recognize that our new president, who has thrived in the past by exploiting the ambiguities of patriotic language, could easily use traditions like the anthem to establish new norms for national belonging.
+We saw evidence of this in his inaugural address and subsequent decree establishing a national day for patriot devotion.
+We see evidence of this reactionary spirit in his immigration policies and assumptions about minority religions.
+We evidence of this in his tweets about flag burning.
+Indeed, President Trump seems to draw a line between those who support a particular vision and expression for the country and those who do not.
+As such, it is not difficult to imagine this White House directing specific criticism toward those who, in good conscience, choose to boycott the anthem ritual.

-These circumstances pose a dilemma for an otherwise robust pro-democracy movement now taking shape.
-The anthem is unique.
+These circumstances pose a dilemma for the pro-democracy movements now taking shape.
+The anthem is a unique expression.
 Americans do not repeat the words of the Constitution together.
 We do not chant or repeat the Bill of Rights.
 We do not recite indelible lines from the “Emancipation Proclamation,” the “Declaration of Sentiments,” the “Letter from a Birmingham Jail,” or other texts that illustrate America’s expanding democratic promise.
-We sing “This Land is Your Land” and “America the Beautiful” sparingly.
-And other than primary school, we rarely pledge allegiance to the flag in a public display of unity.
+While we sometimes sing “This Land is Your Land” and “America the Beautiful,” we do so sparingly.
+And outside of primary school, we rarely pledge allegiance to the flag in a public display of unity.

-Indeed, the national anthem is the only shared ritual in American public life that asks us to vocalize, in unison, what we might truly care about.
-And while it does not give voice to too many specific values, it still represents a moment of civic participation communicating assumptions about who does or not belong in the land of the free and the home of the brave.
+Indeed, the national anthem is the only shared ritual in American public life that asks us to vocalize, in unison, what we might believe.
+And while it does not give voice to too many specific values, the anthem still represents a moment of civic participation that communicates assumptions about who does or not belong in the “land of the free and the home of the brave.”

-We simply cannot let Trump own this tradition.
-But, neither can we in good conscience sing these words as we did before — playing into forms of nationalism that employ anthems to promote blind, unprincipled allegiance to the feeling a country elicits rather than values of justice enshrined in the Constitution.
+As such, we simply cannot let any authoritarian rob us of this tradition.
+But, neither can we, in good conscience, sing these words as we did before — playing into forms of nationalism that employ anthems to promote blind, unprincipled allegiance to the feeling a country elicits rather than values of justice enshrined in the Constitution.

 With all these challenges in mind, I offer a modest proposal:

-Rather than relinquishing “The Star Spangled Banner,” we should continue to sing this tune boldly alongside our fellow citizens, including those who continue to proudly hail the obvious and familiar first verse.
-But our words need not be their words.
+Rather than boycotting “The Star Spangled Banner,” we could continue to sing this tune boldly alongside our fellow citizens, including those who continue to proudly hail the obvious and familiar first verse.
+But we could incorporate a more meaningful verse into this old tune.

-In 1861, Oliver Wendell Holmes added a fifth verse as he attempted to make sense of a nation newly divided by a contentious election while on the cusp of civil war.
+In 1861, Oliver Wendell Holmes added a verse to the original four as he attempted to make sense of a nation newly divided by a contentious election while on the cusp of civil war.